wp-plugins/wp-textillate/readme.txt

 == Changelog ==

 = V0.0.2 =
-Fixed the transduction Description and so on.
+Fixed the translation Description and so on.

 = V0.0.1 =
 functionality and level of difficulty was implemented.